anaypant/BeTheChange/docs/index.md

->> Be the change that you wish to see in the world.
-Mahatama Gandhi >>
+< Be the change that you wish to see in the world - Mahatama Gandhi

-## What is this call to "Change"
+## What "Change" is needed?

 Global news: